railsuser2014/openobject-doc-book-en/multi/Logistic/config/config_company.rst

    :scale: 75
    :align: center

-   *Creating accounting charts*
+   *Creating Charts of Accounts*

-.. note:: Accounting plan
+.. note:: Accounting Plan

-	Each of your companies can have a specific accounting plan.
+	Each of your companies can have its own specific chart of accounts.

-Users, suppliers & customers
+Users, Suppliers & Customers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The users are used to log in into the system and to give the appropriate right access to each person.
+The users are used to log in to the system and to give the appropriate access rights to each person.
 This concept is different from the employee who is created through the Human Resources module.

-Each company needs an user in order to manage the different operations to complete the flow.
-You can create one user for each company without forgetting to select the appropriate company in the ``Contact`` section in the User form after have added the company in the ``Companies`` tab.
+Each company needs a user to manage the different operations to complete the flow.
+You can create one user for each company, but do not forget to select the appropriate company in the ``Contact`` section of the User form after have added the company in the ``Companies`` tab.